LETTERS OF SUPPORT DELIVERED

 Thanks for checking in!

-We delivered 472 letters of peer support to MANIX in April 2020, making him the final Recipient of Season 5!
+We delivered 472 letters of peer support to MANIX in April 2020, bringing a joyful close to the end of Season 5!

 "I am so grateful.